Get on The Map with Tableau Release 2019.2

 With the 2019.2 release, Tableau delivers vast improvements to its mapping capabilities.
-In this webinar recording we describe some of the great new features.
-We also look at how to take what comes out of the box and bring it up a notch so you too can “get on the map!”
+In this on-demand webinar we describe some of the great new features.
+We also look at how to take what comes out of the box and bring it up a notch so you too can get on the map!

 - Differences in mapping between Tableau 2018.3 and Tableau 2019.2

 - Default mapping in Tableau 2019.2—what you get out of the box

 - Integrating third party tools like Mapbox